-The 6th annual City of Glasgow College Learning & Teaching conference will take place at City Campus on Tuesday 20th January 2026.
-The conference's main theme explores how tertiary education can evolve to meet the needs of a diverse and changing student population.
-It brings together practitioners to share strategies for fostering student success through inclusive support, responsive pedagogies and future-focused innovation.
+The 6th annual City of Glasgow College Learning & Teaching conference took place at City Campus on Tuesday 20th January 2026.
+The conference's main theme explored how tertiary education can evolve to meet the needs of a diverse and changing student population.
+It brought together practitioners to share strategies for fostering student success through inclusive support, responsive pedagogies and future-focused innovation.

 Inclusion and belonging – widening access, accessibility, elevating the student voice, diverse communities.